codepath/android_guides/Notifications.md

 <img src="http://imgur.com/c3an6Cv.png">

 The approach can also be used for receiving text in an activity.
-The only difference is that you need to use `getIntent()` in the activity instead of the `onHandleIntent()` in this intent service.
+The only difference is that you need to use `PendingIntent.getActivity()` instead of `PendingIntent.getService()`, and receiving data needs to use `getIntent()` in the activity instead of the `onHandleIntent()`.

 ## References